Get ready to turn the page on boring advertising and step into the world of magazine ads that captivate and inspire.

 Initially, this image seems to be harmless – a kid enjoying a popsicle.
 However, the threat lurking underneath the frozen treat creates to a striking message.

-One trait of award-winning magazine ads is their subtle wit.
-This print ad, for example, encourages people to stay at home amid the COVID pandemic.
+One trait of award-winning magazine advertising is their subtle wit.
+This print advertising, for example, encourages people to stay at home amid the COVID pandemic.
 It’s not necessarily an ad for Nissan, but it uses the brand’s image cleverly to convey its message.

 If you’re looking for ways to make your magazine ads amusing, McDonald’s offers a great example.
 The hands look like they’re holding a breakfast sandwich at first glance, which turns out to be an image on a smartphone.